phorton1/base-Pub/docs/prefs.md

 **/base_data/temp/Service_or_App_name**.

-Apps and Services that are Cava::Packaged for delivery of Windows installers typically use the standard User's Documents and Temp folders with the Service_or_App_name:
+Apps and Services that are Cava::Packaged for delivery of Windows installers typically use the standard User's Documents and AppData/Local folders with the Service_or_App_name:

-	$ENV{USERPROFILE}."/AppData/Local/Temp".$service_or_app_name
+	$ENV{USERPROFILE}."/AppData/Local".$service_or_app_name
 	$ENV{USERPROFILE}."/Documents".$service_or_app_name

 so that they do not need to create any new, or have any other